 The shortest amount of time it can take to mine at least 1 bitcoin is about 10 minutes.
 However, the actual time it can take you depends on several factors such as the hashing power of your mining hardware, the overall network hash rate, and the Bitcoin mining difficulty.
-The speed at which you mine bitcoin is directly proportional to your share of the network’s total computing power; a larger share results in faster bitcoin earnings.
+The speed at which you mine bitcoin is directly proportional to your share of the network’s total computing power.
+The bigger your share of the network’s computing power, the faster you can mine bitcoin.

 How Is Bitcoin Mined?

-Bitcoin is mined in discrete units known as blocks, which are produced by a miner roughly every ten minutes, earning that miner newly minted bitcoin.
+Bitcoin is mined in blocks, which are created roughly every 10 minutes by a miner, who is then rewarded with newly minted bitcoin.

-The reward for mining a block is not constant; it currently stands at 6.25 bitcoin per block, known as the block subsidy.
+Each block mined earns the miner 3.125 bitcoins, a reward known as the block subsidy.
 This amount is programmed to halve approximately every four years according to the Bitcoin protocol adopted by its network.
-Besides the subsidy, miners also earn fees from processing transactions within their mined block.
+Miners also collect fees from transactions included in the block they successfully mine, adding to their potential earnings.

 Mining’s random nature, the halving, and the variance in transaction fees make revenue from Bitcoin mining unpredictable for smaller miners over a short period.
 Blocks are difficult to find but extremely lucrative.